top of page

 • Implement strict supplier qualification processes

-• Define Supplier Quality Agreements (SQA) to set legal and compliance frameworks
+• Establish stringent Supplier Quality Agreements (SQA) to set legal and compliance frameworks

 • Conduct regular supplier audits to maintain quality standards